 Skill: Comparing and Ordering Unit Fractions

-For example, these students have difficulty grasping the fact that a \(\frac{1}{2}\) is larger than a \(\frac{1}{3}\) because they tend to associate the quantity represented by a fraction with the whole number used as the denominator.
-This leads them to believe that 2 is smaller than 3, so multiple activities such as those suggested in the Fraction Learning Pathway, Cluster 2 - Comparing Fractions, are needed to help students connect the symbolic representation of fractions to concrete representations, compare fractional quantities, and generate fractions between any two quantities.
+Some students have difficulty comparing the order of magnitude of two fractions.
+For example, they might have difficulty grasping the fact that \(\frac{1}{2}\) is larger than \(\frac{1}{3}\) because they tend to associate the quantity represented by a fraction with the whole number used as the denominator.
+This leads them to believe that 2 is smaller than 3.
+Multiple experiences with these ideas are needed to help students connect to the symbolic representation of fractions to concrete representations, compare fractional quantities, and generate fractions between any two quantities.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.